zombieCraig/DartRPG/memory-bank/progress.md

 - **UI Responsiveness**: Some screens may become sluggish with large amounts of data
 - **Graph Layout**: Auto-layout algorithm may not produce optimal results in all cases
 - **Image Handling**: Embedded images may have display issues on some devices
+- **Quest Filtering**: Performance may degrade with large numbers of quests

 ### Low Priority
 - **Visual Polish**: Some UI elements could use refinement